shinchiro/mpv-winbuild-cmake/README.md

 ### Parallel Build

-By default, this script set up MAKEJOBS value to 2 by default.
-This follow the rule, 1 core + 1.
-If your pc has more cores, you can increase the MAKEJOBS value in CMakeLists.
+consider manually set MAKEJOBS value in the `CMakeLists` file.
+Basic rule is 1 core + 1.
-For example, if you have 4-core cpu, the MAKEJOBS value should be 5.
+If you have 4-core cpu, the MAKEJOBS value should be 5.

 ### Building Software